Writing Code Is the Easy Part

 We would as soon as think of carrying an odour in a neural net as of attempting to convey the intangibilities of our product ideas in the coarse meshes of human language.
 So we wrote the code ourselves.

-1. Looking forward to eating this words in 12 months time. ↩︎
+Looking forward to eating these words in 12 months time. ↩︎